tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 		[NEW] Added a Curvy Spline To Edge Collider 2D script [NEW] Added an Array Pools Settings script
 			Curvy Splines now use pools of arrays as a mean to reduce CPU time.
 These pools have a default capacity.
 Automatically, an instance of Array Pools Settings is added to the _CurvyGlobal_ object.
 It allows you to define the capacity of the pools, and shows you their current usage.
 Set the Capacity to 0 to not use the pools at all
-		[CHANGED] Changed the folders structure.
+		[CHANGE] Changed the folders structure.
 Now everything is in a Plugins/ToolBuddy folder.
 As recommended for every update, please delete the old Curvy folders before installing the new version
-		[CHANGED] Improved various UIs, including the Curvy Generator: improved ease of use, added tooltips, added warning messages when relevant, etc...
+		[CHANGE] Improved various UIs, including the Curvy Generator: improved ease of use, added tooltips, added warning messages when relevant, etc..
-		[CHANGED] Various documentation enhancements
+		[CHANGE] Various documentation enhancements
 		[OPTIM] Optimized various features, both in edit mode and play mode.
 The optimizations are related to both CPU time and memory usage.
 The biggest of these optimizations greatly improves scenarios involving frequent updates of Curvy Generator, such as real-time mesh generation
-		[FIXED] Toolbar not displaying when setting the Unity Editor language to a language other than English [FIXED] Truncated text in some buttons due to new UI [API/CHANGED] SerializableArray has changed namespace from FluffyUnderware.CurvyEditor to FluffyUnderware.Curvy.Utils
+		[FIXED] Toolbar not displaying when setting the Unity Editor language to a language other than English [FIXED] Truncated text in some buttons due to new UI [API/CHANGE] SerializableArray has changed namespace from FluffyUnderware.CurvyEditor to FluffyUnderware.Curvy.Utils

 	Splines
 		General
 			[NEW] Support for B-Splines
 			[NEW] Restrict To 2D can now restrict the spline in any of the main 3 planes.
 You can select the plane via a new setting, Restricted 2D Plane
-			[NEW] Nearest Spline Point: a script to get the nearest point on a spline [CHANGED] Splines created via the editor have now a numbered suffix added to their name [CHANGED] When adding a Control Point to a spline, its local rotation is set to zero, instead of its global rotation as it was the case
+			[NEW] Nearest Spline Point: a script to get the nearest point on a spline [CHANGE] Splines created via the editor have now a numbered suffix added to their name [CHANGE] When adding a Control Point to a spline, its local rotation is set to zero, instead of its global rotation as it was the case
-			[CHANGED] Spline segments have now a maximal cache size of 1.000.000 points [FIXED] Curvy Spline inspector showing a false warning about a spline not being restricted to a 2D plane [FIXED] Sometimes splines refresh every frame even when there are no changes to process [FIXED] "Set center/pivot point" tool in the toolbar does not update when a spline switches from being 3D to restricted to 2D
+			[CHANGE] Spline segments have now a maximal cache size of 1.000.000 points [FIXED] Curvy Spline inspector showing a false warning about a spline not being restricted to a 2D plane [FIXED] Sometimes splines refresh every frame even when there are no changes to process [FIXED] "Set center/pivot point" tool in the toolbar does not update when a spline switches from being 3D to restricted to 2D